david-fisher/320-S21-Track1/README.md

 NOTE: All of the folders may not have a back end due to last years structure

 ## How to get started
-Each branch/folder has a corresponding README file containing isntructions on how to operate and run each part of the structure. <br />
+Each branch/folder has a corresponding README file containing instructions on how to operate and run each part of the structure. <br />
-Follow the instructions there
+Follow the instructions there.

 ## If you wish to run everything at once